chrisnoonan98675/site/xl-deploy/how-to/configure-the-task-execution-engine.markdown

 ![Deployment with limited core pool size](images/tuning/execution-first-two-tasks.png)

 After the two executing steps are done, the next two steps will be picked for execution.
 So, two steps are executed at a time.
-Note that in order for this example to work, no other tasks need to be executing at the same time.
+Note that in order for this example to work, no other tasks can be executing at the same time.

 **Important:** This simple example assumes that there is only one task running in the system at a time.
 Keep in mind that threads are shared among all tasks in the system; they are not created per deployment.